Health Centers Then & Now

 2000: Medicaid FQHC Payments Preserved; Health Center Funding Reaches $1 Billion

-Congressional health center supporters stave off the phase-out of Medicaid FQHC payments, replacing it with a Prospective Payment System (PPS) that establishes a per-visit payment syststem to avoids huge revenue losses.
+Congressional health center supporters stave off the phase-out of Medicaid FQHC payments, replacing it with a Prospective Payment System (PPS) that establishes a per-visit payment syststem to avoid huge revenue losses.
 NACHC and its members introduce the REACH initiative proposing to double health center funding over 5 years.
 Both Presidential candidates - Bill Bradley and George W. Bush - embrace REACH and more than 60 percent of Congress support the initial steps.
 Federal funding for health centers surpasses $1 billion.

 Health Center Program Reauthorization